Dural Arteriovenous Fistula (DAVF)

 A DAVF can transfer high-pressure arterial blood into veins or venous sinuses that normally carry low-pressure, deoxygenated blood returning to the heart from the brain.
-This can cause neurological symptoms and bleeding into the brain (brain hemorrhage).
+This can cause neurological symptoms and bleeding into the brain (brain hemorrhage, or hemorrhagic stroke).

 Dural Arteriovenous Fistula (DAVF) Symptoms